Treatment Foster Care Oregon for Preschoolers (TFCO-P)

 The goals of Treatment Foster Care Oregon for Preschoolers (TFCO-P) are:

-• Transition children to a birth family, adoptive family, or lower level aftercare resource
+• Transition to the family of origin, an adoptive family, or a lower level aftercare resource

 Logic Model